Proffessor2008/-ccultoNG/README.md

 The tool features a **modern UI** with drag-and-drop functionality, real-time analytics, and multiple advanced steganographic methods to suit various security requirements.
 It includes comprehensive **integrity verification** (CRC32 + Hamming codes) and **password protection** (PBKDF2-SHA256) for secure data hiding.

-**NEW IN 2.3.1**: Advanced steganalysis module with 15+ statistical tests for detecting hidden data in images and audio files, complete with interactive visualizations and professional reporting.
+Advanced steganalysis module with 15+ statistical tests for detecting hidden data in images and audio files, complete with interactive visualizations and professional reporting.

 ## ✨ Key Features